spex-xray/spex-help/source/tools/xabsinput.rst

 For the *xabs* and *warm* models, an input file is needed that contains the temperature and ionic column densities as a function of the ionisation parameter :math:`\xi`.
-The standard input file provided by is based on a run with an older version of Cloudy, using the spectral energy distribution of NGC 5548 as used in `Steenbrugge et al. (2005)
+The standard input file provided by SPEX is based on a run with an older version of `Cloudy
+<https://www.nublado.org/>`_, using the spectral energy distribution
+of NGC 5548 as used in `Steenbrugge et al. (2005)
 <https://ui.adsabs.harvard.edu/abs/2005A%26A...434..569S/abstract>`_.

 The present program *xabsinput* allows the user to create such a file.